mide/minecraft-overviewer/README.md

 ### Required

 - `MINECRAFT_VERSION`
   Set to the version of Minecraft the world is based from (Like `1.14.1`).
 Used for textures.
+You can also use the special version `latest` or `latest_snapshot` to just use the latest version (stable or snapshot, respectively).

 ### Optional